 An uneven number of segments in the wheel will cause the wheel to accelerate in rotation.
-Minimize wheel imbalance and unwanted rotation during service by installing or removing opposing segments for even weight distribution.
-Failure to maintain control of the wheel rotation while removing or installing all segments could cause severe injury to fingers or hands.
-Always close and secure segment retaining latches before rotating wheel.
+Minimize wheel imbalance and unwanted rotation during service by installing or

-Figure 30 - Wheel Segment Removal Pattern
+Figure 27 - Wheel Segment Removal Pattern

 Wheel segments are secured to the wheel frame by a Segment Retainer which pivots on the wheel rim and is held in place by Segment Retaining Latches.